 A Note on Positivity

-Positive Affirmations are different from “Toxic Positivity”.
+Positive Affirmations are different from “Toxic Positivity.”
 Toxic Positivity tells us that we are not allowed to feel all of our feelings – it tells us that feeling negative feelings is a bad thing.
 This is not the case.
 It is incredibly important, and encouraged, for us to allow ourselves to feel all that is coming up for us right now.
 Positive affirmations are there to help us cope with all of these feelings and to prevent us from getting stuck in a rough mental place.
-Please do not hesitate to reach out to us or another therapist if you find yourself needing additional support at a time like this.
-You are not alone, and we are here for you.
-We will get through this together.

 Kristen Suleman, M.Ed., LPC is a therapist based in Houston, TX.
 She has experience working with individuals of all ages; however, she specializes in working with younger adults struggling with issues relating to self-worth, perfectionism, life balance, and identity.
 Kristen enjoys empowering her fellow humans by helping others learn how to show up for themselves and make the most out of this whole life thing.